 AudienceScience has been awarded the ePrivacy Seal.
 The ePrivacy seal is an initiative of ePrivacyConsult, an independent center for privacy protection.
 The certification and seal verifies that AudienceScience’s audience delivery platform conforms to strict European data protection standards established by ePrivacyConsult.

-We post customer testimonials on our Web site which may contain personally identifiable information such as the customer’s name.
+We post customer testimonials on our website which may contain PII such as the customer’s name.
 We do obtain the customer’s consent prior to posting the testimonial to post their name along with their testimonial.
-If a user desires to remove his/her name from appearing along with their testimonial, he/she can do so by sending an e-mail to email@example.com.
+If a user desires to remove his/her name from appearing along with their testimonial, he/she can do so by sending an email to email@example.com.

 Legal and Other Disclosure

-We may share personal information when we believe such action is appropriate to comply with the law (e.g., legal process or a statutory authorization); to enforce or apply our customer agreements; to initiate, render, bill, and collect for services; to protect our rights or property, or to protect users of those services from fraudulent, abusive, or unlawful use of, or subscription to, such services; or if we reasonably believe that an emergency involving immediate danger of death or serious physical injury to any person requires disclosure of communications or justifies disclosure of information without delay.
+We may share PII when we believe such action is appropriate to comply with the law (e.g., legal process or a statutory authorization); to enforce or apply our customer agreements; to initiate, render, bill, and collect for services; to protect our rights or property, or to protect users of those services from fraudulent, abusive, or unlawful use of, or subscription to, such services; or if we reasonably believe that an emergency involving immediate danger of death or serious physical injury to any person requires disclosure of communications or justifies disclosure of information without delay.
 If AudienceScience is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our website of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.
 We may also disclose your personal information to any other third party with your prior consent.